Sous Vide Steak

 5. Storage instructions

-6. Frequently Asked Questions
+6. Frequently asked questions

-7. More sous vide recipes to try
+7. More easy steak recipes

 8. Sous Vide Steak Recipe (Recipe Card)

-Ingredients needed
+Key Ingredients

 • Garlic.
-Fresh garlic cloves.
+Fresh garlic cloves please, not the dried kind.

 • Kosher salt and black pepper.
 To taste.

 • Butter.
-To pan sear the steak at the end.
+To pan-sear the steak at the end.

 How to sous vide steak